To Honour and Inspire

 The Sports Legacy Committee accepts nominations from the community in the categories of Athlete, Team, and Builder.
 Applications are screened and juried by the Selection Committee, who consider levels of participation, accomplishment, and contributions in each of the nomination categories.

-Central Okanagan Sports Hall of Fame Nominating Committee
+Central Okanagan Sports Hall of Fame Nominations Committee

 470 Queensway Avenue